 At Court you will have to appear before the Magistrates to explain why the Council Tax has not been paid.

 Magistrates will conduct an enquiry into your means at the time the debt became due.
 You will be required to tell the court of your household income and how that income was spent.
 If the Magistrates find you guilty of wilful refusal to pay or culpable neglect to pay the Council Tax they may commit you to prison for up to 90 days for each Liability Order that you owe.
-The Council will also request that the court award costs against you of £305.00 in respect of the committal summons.
+The Council will also request that the court award costs against you in respect of the committal summons.

 If you are committed to prison you will still owe the Council Tax plus additional costs.